CompOmics/compomics.github.io/xilmass/_posts/2019-04-16-31xilmassparameterscli.md

 `peptide_tol5_base`: Center of peptide_tol5 mass window.

 `msms_tol`: Fragment mass tolerance (in Dalton)

 `report_in_ppm`: Reporting MS1 differences in either PPM(T) or Da (F).

 `minRequiredPeaks`: Number of minimum required theoretical peaks along peptide-bonds from each peptide.

+`isAllMatchedPeaks`: Finding all matched theoretical peaks within a tolerance (T), or only the closest theoretical peak within a tolerance (F) (default=F)

 **Spectrum processing related parameters are as follows:**